Becoming a Student of the Word

 With the right study tools in hand, you are now ready to begin actual Bible study.
 When you have decided on a book to study, read and reread it many times.
 Some Bible teachers read the book they intend to study fifty times before they even pick up a commentary or begin to write any notes.

-Rereading a passage will help you avoid one of the most common mistakes made by Christians—diving into a section of Scripture without being familiar with the general content of the passage.
+Rereading a passage will help you avoid one of the most common mistakes made by Christians—diving into a section of Scripture without being familiar with the general context of the passage.
 Attempting to interpret the Bible without understanding its context can lead to faulty interpretations.

 After you have read a book several times, it is time to narrow your study to a particular paragraph.
 A paragraph is a unit of thought and is a good place to begin your detailed study.